-Located at Tacoma’s original deep-water dock and moorage site, the Seaport realizes a decades-old dream to create an activities-focused waterfront public space for everyone by reconnecting downtown Tacoma to the “Old City Waterway” through:
+The Seaport realizes a decades-old dream to create an activities-focused waterfront public space.
+The Seaport aims to reconnect downtown Tacoma to the “Old City Waterway” through:

-- Providing the home for an enhanced Working Waterfront Maritime Museum
+- Providing the home for an enhanced maritime museum

-- Creating an educational program to highlight marine and environmental science,
+- Creating education programs which highlight marine and environmental science